Decades of Experience and Training

 Also in the mid-to-late ’90s, I taught computer classes at Glendale Community College (Introduction to Computer Science, Microsoft Works, Microsoft Excel, and Computer Concepts) and at UCLA (Building A Web Site, Instructional Design for Electronic Learning Applications, and Designing Digital Presentations).

 Burned out by the fast pace of writing technology trade books to coincide with the release of new programs, I went back to school, again, this time to earn a Master of Fine Arts degree in Creative Nonfiction.
-Today, I divide my time between designing websites and writing narrative nonfiction books and articles.
+Today, I divide my time between assisting clients with their websites and writing narrative nonfiction books and articles.